Additional Learning Needs and Inclusion Strategy:

 Working with homes and ensuring parental co-operation is essential for a successful relationship with any pupil.
 Every school in Gwynedd and Anglesey should be open to discussion at all times and should encourage parents to contact should there be any cause for concern.

 Parents’ input should be an integral part of monitoring and reviewing the progress of each pupil with ALN and Inclusion so as to ensure a complete picture of the pupil.
-One way of ensuring this is by obtaining the input of parents and families into the One Page Profile, the Individual Development Plan (IDP) and to be part of the Review of the ALN and Inclusion needs of the child/young person – however acute their needs.
+One way of ensuring this is by obtaining the input of parents and families into the One Page Profile, the Individual Development Plan (IDP) and to be part of the Review of the ALN needs of the child/young person – however acute their needs.

 7. What are the Quality Officers expected to do?